Hyperoptic Broadband Review (Updated June 2026)

 It is not all sunshine and rainbows.
 There are a few things to think about before signing up.

 Moving House Heartbreak: The biggest downside is leaving.
-Once you get used to symmetrical gigabit speeds, moving somewhere with a slower or less flexible setup feels grim.
-Always check the next address properly before you get too attached.
+Once you get used to symmetrical gigabit speeds, moving somewhere with slower uploads or fewer contract options can feel grim.
+Always check the next address properly before assuming Hyperoptic will follow you.

 Ownership & Structure